 Site-Based Mentoring and Youth Development Volunteers

 Mentoring has been a core component of Family & Children’s Agency’s Youth Development program for over 40 years.
-In September 2013, Project Friendship and Junior Project Friendship became integrated with the After School Program, a daily program for 50 Norwalk middle school youth held at Norwalk Community College (NCC) each day after school.
+In September 2013, Project Friendship and Junior Project Friendship became integrated with the After School Program, a program for 50 Norwalk middle school youth held at Norwalk Community College (NCC) each day after school.
 This transition marks a shift from community-based mentoring to site-based mentoring at NCC and an opportunity to track academic achievement and augment social-emotional learning skills covered in the After School Program.
-While existing community-based mentoring matches will continue with regular case management, all new youth development volunteers will be based at NCC serving as either as a mentor or academic support.
+While existing community-based mentoring matches will continue with regular case management, all new Youth Development volunteers will be based at NCC serving as either as a mentor or academic support.

 For More Information

 For more information on our Mentoring program or to obtain an application, contact Mayx Holmes, Manager of Volunteer Services at (203) 523-5715 or email firstname.lastname@example.org.